2025 14-Day MHFA Challenge

 WHO PROVIDES THE TRAINING?

-AdvancED and NCCPC thank Peggy Cho, Mental Health Peer Support Worker, Chinese Team Lead for the Cultural Communities Wellness Program, Santa Clara County Behavioral Health Services in the Consumer, Family Affairs and Cultural Wellness Division.
+AdvancED and NCCPC thank Peggy Cho and Semert Haile, Mental Health Peer Support Workers for the Cultural Communities Wellness Program, Santa Clara County Behavioral Health Services in the Consumer, Family Affairs and Cultural Wellness Division.

-AdvancED and NCCPC thank Peggy Cho, Mental Health Peer Support Worker, Chinese Team Lead for the Cultural Communities Wellness Program, Santa Clara County Behavioral Health Services in the Consumer, Family Affairs and Cultural Wellness Division.
+AdvancED and NCCPC thank Peggy Cho and Semert Haile, Mental Health Peer Support Workers for the Cultural Communities Wellness Program, Santa Clara County Behavioral Health Services in the Consumer, Family Affairs and Cultural Wellness Division.

 WHAT IS THE CHALLENGE?